ColleSerre/ColleSerre/README.md

 24. Develop a service that you can integrate to websites to mine crypto off clients (piracy/is this even legal?).
 The users would be fully aware of this and it would replace ads.
 Give a share to website and a share to the user.
 After some market research, this already exists (what innovations are possible?)

-25. Investigate hill climbing algorithm
+25. Investigate hill climbing algorithms

 26. Spotify API powered flutter app, so I can use the bloody swipe to queue on my OnePlus (seriously Spotify why am I the one doing this ???)

+27. Create a variation of Conway's game of life that uses Reinforcement learning

+28. Create an algorithm that creates art based on numbers and iterations

+30. Solve the convex hull problem

+31. Create my very own personal assistant that listens constantly for commands

+32. Rewrite note syncing program on raspberry pi and automate syncing to github